 So I guess that means you license your fonts for embroidery digitizing?

 I do!
 I have a limited list of fonts available for non-exclusive licensing.
-Drop me a line at my contact page to see which fonts are currently available.
-Embroidery licensing is $50 for a non-exclusive license.
-(Be warned, a number of my fonts are exclusively licensed already.
+Drop me a line at my contact page to see which fonts are currently available, and the current cost of that non-exclusive license.
+(Be warned, a large number of my fonts are exclusively licensed already.
 Check out my embroidery fonts page for more information.)
 None of the marketplaces I sell through include digitizing in their licenses, so this separate license will always be required in order to digitize a font into any sellable alphabet format.

 I bought one of your fonts, and I’m a little confused on how to use it.

 Totally understandable — some of the fonts have a lot of elements!
 If a font has more than one or two files, there should be a PDF guide included in your download.
 Check that out first — it’ll have details about which files to install, and what letters are included in what file.
 If you have more questions after that, drop me a line!
 All of my fonts are PUA-encoded, which means that you can always access every character through Character Map (PC), Font Book (Mac), or any other font management program.